A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

 As already mentioned above, in the massless limit the spin density matrices in eq.~(\ref{EQ:LDMofDSP}) are reduced to left- or right-chiral projectors.
 Thus no polarization vectors are needed.
 For instance, the massless limit of eq.~(\ref{EQ:TPextsps2}) with $++$ helicity configuration reads:

 The remarks below eq.~\eqref{EQ:TPextsps2} concerning the use of this equation in D-dimensional calculations apply also to \eqref{EQ:TPextsps2massless}.
-The above reformulations of tensor products of two external helicity spinors, such as eq.~(\ref{EQ:TPextsps2}) and eq.~(\ref{EQ:TPextsps2massless}), can be applied to each single open fermion line, besides using for each external boson a momentum basis representation of its polarization vector. ~\\
+The above reformulations of tensor products of two external helicity spinors, such as eq.~(\ref{EQ:TPextsps2}) and eq.~(\ref{EQ:TPextsps2massless}), can be applied to each single open fermion line, besides using for each external boson the momentum basis representation of its polarization vector.~\\

 To summarize, the tensor product of momentum basis representations of all external gauge bosons' polarization vectors and all properly re-written external spinor products, such as those given by eqs.~\eqref{EQ:XpolMBR} - \eqref{EQ:YpolMBR}, and eq.~(\ref{EQ:TPextsps2}), (\ref{EQ:TPextsps2massless}), with their open indices promoted in accordance with CDR, will be taken as the external projectors for polarized amplitudes.
-Polarized amplitudes are thus first projected in the linear polarization basis for external gauge bosons and the basis indicated by eq.~(\ref{EQ:TPextsps2}), (\ref{EQ:TPextsps2massless}) for each open fermion line.
-It is a good practice to first combine Levi-Civita tensors that appear in external projectors in order to reach an unambiguous canonical form that is homogeneous in the Levi-Civita tensor whose power is at most one\footnote{See the end of section~\ref{SEC:examples:eeQQ} for more discussions about this.}.
-Helicity amplitudes can be subsequently obtained from these these polarized amplitudes by linear combinations, such as those implied in eq.~(\ref{EQ:LP2HLmassless}).
-For instance, the transformation matrix of polarized scattering amplitudes among four massless gauge bosons from the linear to the circular polarization basis is a $16\times16$ constant matrix that can be extracted from eq.~(\ref{EQ:LP2HLmassless}).
-Likewise, constant transformation matrices can also be extracted from eq.~(\ref{EQ:TPextsps2}) for massive fermion lines and eq.~(\ref{EQ:TPextsps2massless}) for massless fermion lines.~\\
+Polarized amplitudes, at least in their unreduced form, are thus first projected in the linear polarization basis for external gauge bosons and the basis indicated by eq.~(\ref{EQ:TPextsps2}), (\ref{EQ:TPextsps2massless}) for each open fermion line, before being subsequently combined to form helicity amplitudes.
+It is a good practice to first combine Levi-Civita tensors that appear in external projectors in order to reach an unambiguous canonical form that is homogeneous in the Levi-Civita tensor whose power is at most one, at least for scattering processes with less than 5 external particles.
+(See the next section for discussions of $2\to 3$ processes.)
+As a consequence of this operation, for some projectors new D-dimensional non-factorized tensors may arise that are different from the original bookkeeping forms.
+Helicity amplitudes can be subsequently obtained from these polarized amplitudes by linear combinations, such as those implied in eq.~(\ref{EQ:LP2HLmassless}) -- although it may be case-dependent when it is beneficial to perform this combination.
+(See section~\ref{SEC:prescription:comments} for more discussions.)
+The transformation matrix of polarized scattering amplitudes among four massless gauge bosons from the linear to the circular polarization basis is a $16\times16$ constant matrix that can be extracted from eq.~(\ref{EQ:LP2HLmassless}).
+Likewise, constant transformation matrices can also be extracted from eq.~(\ref{EQ:TPextsps2}) for massive fermion lines and from eq.~(\ref{EQ:TPextsps2massless}) for massless fermion lines.~\\